openfaas/openfaas.github.io/_posts/2025-07-29-queue-based-scaling.md

 If you have dedicated queue-workers deployed, you will need to update them using the separate queue-worker Helm chart.

-A new field is introduced called `queueName` in values.yaml, the default value is `faas-request`, so make sure you override it with the name that you are using in the `com.openfaas.queue` annotation.
+A new field is introduced called `queueName` in values.yaml, the default value is not set.
+When it is not set, the queue will take the name of the stream.

 So if you had an annotation of `com.openfaas.queue=slow-fns`, you would set the `queueName` like this in values.yaml: